Twins' Baldelli named AL Manager of Year

-Rocco Baldelli of the Minnesota Twins was named American League Manager of the Year, it was announced Tuesday on the MLB Network.
+Rocco Baldelli of the Minnesota Twins was named American League Manager of the Year, and Mike Shildt of the St. Louis Cardinals won the National League honor, it was announced Tuesday on the MLB Network.

 The 38-year-old Baldelli is the youngest person to win the top manager honor.
 The Twins went 101-61 and won the AL Central title under Baldelli in his first season on the job.